 Moreover, without proof in the form of income tax returns, the insurance company claims adjuster may not offer any amount of compensation for your lost wages.
 You can try to use a letter from your employer detailing your lost pay, but there’s no guarantee the adjuster will accept it without substantiation.

-Learn more here: Pain and Suffering Awards
+Learn more here: Increase Your Pain and Suffering Award

 The above is general information.
 Laws change frequently, and across jurisdictions.
 You should get a personalized case evaluation from a licensed attorney.
 Find a local attorney to give you a free case review here , or call (888) 647-2490.